sysfce2/AviSynthPlus/distrib/docs/english/source/avisynthdoc/syntax/syntax_internal_functions_numeric.rst

     Int(float)

-Converts from single-precision, `floating-point`_ value to int (round towards zero).
+Converts from single-precision, `floating-point`_ or any integer value to int (round towards zero).
+If the result fit into 32 bit integer, the result type is integer, else 64 bit long.

 *Examples:*
 ::